Iowa, Utah Pass Religious Freedom Restoration Acts

 In response, the Supreme Court ruled restrictions imposed on churches violate the First Amendment unless they are uniformly applied to businesses and secular organizations.

-Kim Reynolds, Iowa’s governor, said the law is necessary.
+Kim Reynolds, Iowa’s governor, said her state’s law became necessary as well.

 “Thirty years ago, the Religious Freedom Restoration Act passed almost unanimously at the federal level,” Reynolds said in a statement.
 “Since then, religious rights have increasingly come under attack.
 Today, Iowa enacts a law to protect these unalienable rights—just as twenty-six other states have done—upholding the ideals that are the very foundation of our country.”